 Social responsible production

-The lingerie is locally made with love and care in The Netherlands.
-We combine in-house production in Zeist with local ateliers in Amsterdam and Zeist, so we can control the quality, environmental and social impact.
-Everyone is working aligned with the Dutch labor legislation in which work safety and fair compensation are among others important.
+The lingerie is locally made with love and care in The Netherlands and Latvia.
+We combine in-house production in Zeist with a local ateliers in Zeist for the summer collection of 2020.
+The fall 2020 collection and later is made in Latvia in a small family atelier.
+Everyone is working aligned with the Europe labor legislation in which work safety and fair compensation are among others important.
 We love to include our talented sewers in the creation process in order to obtain the best quality but also high work satisfaction for everyone.
-We have regular contact in times of production (weekly) and visit the ateliers at least once a month.
-Read more about our collaboration with the atelier in Amsterdam (Makers Unite) here.
+We have regular contact in times of production (weekly).
+Read more about our collaboration with the atelier in Latvia on our blog soon.

-Moreover, we minimize the transportation (by working as local as possible), waste of materials and redundant stock.
+Moreover, we minimize the transportation, waste of materials and redundant stock.
 Our production runs are very small and focussed on quality and sustainable impact.
 We collect all cutting scraps and use them for new garments whenever possible.
 Our in-house production is run on solar energy combined with green energy.

 We limit the use of packaging materials to the amount that is really necessary to bring the items with good care to you.
 The package consists of a cardboard box and tissue paper on the inside for extra protection which are both recyclable.
 Our stickers are part of the Eco-Packaging Alliance of Noissue.
 They are made from FSC certified paper, printed with soy-based ink and they are acid free.
 Our tags are made from 100% recycled paper.
 Our hygiene liners are made from kraft paper instead of traditional plastic.